dren39/viagogo-event-application/README.md

 ## Installation

-This application requires having Node and React installed on your machine and best used with the Chrome browser.\
+This application requires having Node and React installed on your machine.
+For best use experience please use with Chrome browser.\
 Clone the repository and navigate to the root of the app file.\
 Run `npm install` in the terminal to install the require dependencies.\
 Run `npm start` in the terminal to start up the application.\